Mark Pinsky

-Mark A. Pinsky (15 July 1940 – 8 December 2016) was Professor of Mathematics at Northwestern University.
-His research areas included probability theory, mathematical analysis, Fourier Analysis and wavelets.
-Pinsky earned his Ph.D. at Massachusetts Institute of Technology (MIT).
+Mark A. Pinsky (July 15, 1940 – December 8, 2016) was Professor of Mathematics at Northwestern University in Evanston, Illinois, United States.
+He studied probability theory, stochastic processes, and harmonic analysis.

 His published works include 125 research papers and ten books, including several conference proceedings and textbooks.
 His 2002 book, Introduction to Fourier Analysis and Wavelets, has been translated into Spanish.

 Biography

 Pinsky was at Northwestern beginning in 1968, following a two-year postdoctoral position at Stanford.
-He completed the Ph.D. at Massachusetts Institute of Technology in 1966, under the direction of Henry McKean and became Full Professor in 1976.
+He completed the Ph.D. at the Massachusetts Institute of Technology (MIT) in 1966, under the direction of Henry McKean and became Full Professor in 1976.
 He was married to the artist Joanna Pinsky since 1963; they have three children, Seth, Jonathan and Lea, and four grandchildren, Nathan, Jason, Justin and Jasper.

 Academic memberships and services

 Pinsky was a member of the American Mathematical Society (AMS), a fellow of the Institute of Mathematical Statistics, Mathematical Association of America, and has provided services for Mathematical Sciences Research Institute (MSRI), most recently as Consulting Editor for the AMS.
 He served on the Executive Committee of MSRI for the period 1996–2000.

 Pinsky was an invited speaker at the meeting to honor Stanley Zietz in Philadelphia at University of the Sciences in Philadelphia, on 20 March 2008.

 Pinsky was a Fellow of the Institute of Mathematical Statistics and member of the Editorial Board of Journal of Theoretical Probability.